NickESouter/fMRI-Computing-Footprint/README.md

 This script was used to merge together thresholded group-level files for the creation of Figure 3.
 The same function is applied to both contrasts for each combination of two packages.

+### Group_size.py

+This script was used to calculate the size of output files generated during group-level fMRI statistical analysis, for each package.

 [1]: https://openneuro.org/datasets/ds000030/versions/1.0.0
 [2]: https://osf.io/cdq6y/